msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 ## Requirements

 You will implement a client-server implementation of the rock paper scissors game.
+You can see an example of an HTTP server at https://github.com/msu-netlab/CSCI_466_Examples/tree/HTTP_client_server.
 Client and server programs will be implemented in Python and communicate via HTTP messages only.
 Client and server programs may run on separate machines, for example on AWS EC2 instances, but may also run on the same machine with their sockets bound to different ports.